ritjoe/rimij405.github.io/source/_posts/quicklook-scoop.md

 ## What's the license? ##

 Scoop is actually 'licensed' under the "[Unlicense](https://unlicense.org/)".
-This is a specific way to for developers to dedicate work to the public domain.
+This is a specific way for developers to dedicate work to the public domain.
 The license itself combines a copyright waiver similar to that from the public domain SQLite project with the no-warranty statement from the MIT/X11 license.

 It's the antithesis to 'all rights reserved' - this license is a bit of a '[no rights reserved](https://creativecommons.org/publicdomain/zero/1.0/)' situation.